 - Killer's Kiss was shot around New York.
 Most notable for the scenes shot in the beautiful old Penn Station, which was demolished a decade later.

-- The MST3K-featured Cold War film Rocket Attack USA ends with New York getting demolished by Soviet nukes.
+- The Mystery Science Theater 3000-featured Cold War film Rocket Attack USA ends with New York getting demolished by Soviet nukes.

 - Crow: They turned the Big Apple into applesauce!